hunie-son/hunie-son.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Assistant Professor of Computer Engineering at Mercer University.
+I am an incoming Assistant Professor at Mercer University.
 I hold a Ph.D. in Computer Engineering from Iowa State University, advised by Dr. Berk Gulmezoglu.
 Prior to joining Mercer, I worked on the Data Trust Team at Seagate Research Group.<br/>

 <div style="text-align:center;">
   <img src="../images/Intro/IntroImage_v3.png"